tvhahn/weibull-knowledge-informed-ml/README.md

    * HPC: use `make download`.
 Will automatically detect HPC environment.
 4. Extract raw data.
    * Linux/MacOS: use `make extract`.
 Will automatically extract to appropriate `data/raw` directory.
    * Windows: Manually extract data.
-See
+See the [Project Organization](#project-organization) section for folder structure.
    * HPC: use `make download`.
 Will automatically detect HPC environment.